Empowerment of a minor

 It can also be requested by only one of the 2 parents in case of disagreement between them or if only one of them exercise parental authority.

-The parent(s) must refer the case to the juvenile guardianship judge, i.e. the family court judge (Jaf) of the court of the place of the minor's habitual residence or the domicile of his/her legal representative (parents, guardian, guardian).
+The parent(s) must refer (address) to the guardianship judge of the minors, i.e. the family judge (Jaf) of the court of the place of the minor's habitual residence or of the domicile of his legal representative (parents, guardian, guardian).

 To do this, it is necessary to use the following form: